Chance Warmack: Tennessee Titans

-Philadelphia Eagles (2017–2018)
+Philadelphia Eagles

 On March 9, 2017, Warmack was signed a one-year, $1.51 million deal with the Philadelphia Eagles.
 On September 2, 2017, he signed a one-year contract extension with the Eagles through the 2018 season.
 In 2017, he played in 11 games, starting three at left guard.
 The Eagles finished first in the division with a 13–3 record.
 Warmack won Super Bowl LII when the Eagles defeated the New England Patriots 41–33.
 In the Super Bowl, he played four snaps at guard and another two for special teams plays.

 In the 2018 season, he played in nine games, starting none.
 The Eagles finished with a 9–7 record, qualifying for the playoffs finishing second in the division, winning the Wild Card game against the Chicago Bears and losing the Divisional round against the New Orleans Saints.
 Warmack played in both postseason games.

-Seattle Seahawks (2020)
+Seattle Seahawks

 After a year away from football, Warmack signed a one-year contract with the Seattle Seahawks on March 30, 2020.
 On August 1, 2020, he opted out of the 2020 season due to the COVID-19 pandemic.
 He was released after the season on February 8, 2021.

-The Seahawks brought Warmack back in for a workout on April 7, 2021.

 Personal life

-Warmack has a younger brother, Dallas, who also played offensive guard for the University of Alabama, but transferred to the University of Oregon after the 2017 season.
+Warmack has a younger brother, Dallas Warmack, who also played offensive guard for the University of Alabama, but transferred to the University of Oregon after the 2017 season.